Choosing the Right Light Bar: The Power of The Sun

 Drivers and Thermal Management:

 This is a pretty simple one.
-Most of your quality manufacturers will be using high-level name brand diodes like Cree or Phillips or whatever—the point is, if it looks crappy, it probably is.
-Your lowest output LED bars will use 3w didoes, while your top-shelf will be using 10-15w diodes.
+Most of your quality manufacturers will be using high-level name brand diodes like Cree or Phillips or whatever.
+The point is, if it looks crappy, it probably is.
+Your lowest output LED bars will use 3-watt didoes, while your top-shelf will be using 10-15-watt diodes.

-Optics are huge; insurmountably huge.
-Optics are where your lights matter because this is where the light emitted from those sweet, 10w Cree made in USA, computer-processor driven, white hot bad boys is going before it’s thrown out into the darkness in front of you.
+Optics are huge; insurmountably huge, when choosing the right light bar.
+They’re where your lights matter: because your optics are where the light emitted from those sweet, 10-watt Cree, made in USA, computer-processor-driven white-hot bad boys is going before it’s thrown out into the darkness in front of you.

 These optics are arguably the most expensive part of the light.
 It’s what has taken the most engineering time and costs a significant amount.
 Cheap versions all use generic chrome-plated plastic reflectors, while these should be, in most cases, aluminum stampings that have hardened phosphate mirror polished reflectors.
-It’s not all about lumens if that light isn’t getting to the place it’s supposed to be.
+It’s not all about lumens, if that light isn’t getting to the place you need it.
 Take a look at this video to see how much those generic light bars on eBay and Amazon perform compared to the real deal:

-In closing, it’s easy to say to yourself, “I won’t use it that much, so what’s it matter?”
-That’s up for you to decide, but knowing that it’s going to work exactly how it’s supposed to every time goes a long way, and hey, maybe that expensive light bar will save you money down the road when the cheap one breaks and you have to buy another.
+In closing, when you’re choosing a light bar for your rig, it’s easy to say to yourself, “I won’t use it that much, so what’s it matter?”
+That’s up for you to decide.
+On the other hand, knowing that it’s going to work exactly how you need it to, every time, goes a long way.
+And hey, maybe that expensive light bar will save you money down the road when the cheap one breaks and you have to buy another.
 So, pony up, Buttercup.